KJ-VIVEK/KJ-VIVEK/README.md

 - 👋 Hi, I’m @KJ-VIVEK
 - 👀 I’m interested in ...
-Firmware development, Embedded AI.
+Firmware development.
 - 🌱 I’m currently learning ...
-TinyML
+How to break and fix things that run the world.
 - 🌱 I’m currently Working on ...
-     - Building wesbite using github
+     - Building wesbite using github - lol, still struggling.
+     - Creating website to understand basics of how a code runs on HW and help others in the way.
 - 👀 My Published works ...
      - "Analysis of Teacher-Student Learning Style on Student Feedback Using Manhattan Algorithm", IEEEXplore, Feb2020.
      - "Driver Pattern Recognition System", Springer, Singapore Aug2021.